-After choosing the best hiking boots or hiking shoes for your feet, a backpack is the second most important piece of equipment you need for walking any of the Camino routes (see Camino packing list).
-Bear in mind this humble backpack is going to hold all your belonging for a month, sometime more.
+After choosing the best hiking shoes for your feet, a backpack is the second most important piece of equipment you need for walking any of the Camino routes (see Camino packing list).
+Bear in mind this humble backpack is going to hold all your belonging for a month, sometimes more.
+(Read my reviews of the best backpacks)

 1. You need to decide what activity you intend to use the backpack for.
 Are you going on an afternoon walk or an adventure holiday like the Camino?
 Make sure you have a comprehensive kit list typed out and if possible estimate the overall weight of your combined kit, and remember you do want to keep the weight as low as possible – buying a bigger backpack than necessary will often lead to taking more with you than you need.